ademkoc/announcement-app/README.md

 garage bucket create sdr-record-bucket

-# now you have credentials
+# now you have credentials, use them in .env file
 garage key create sdr-record-app-key

 garage bucket allow \